MilanSto/NxT/README.md

 - I implemented Swagger and containerize the application using Docker.
 There's also a Postgres DB in a Docker container.
 Both should be started if you run debug in Visual Studio using Docker Compose
+- Username and password for Postgres DB is "postgres"

 - Content of the json file I used for testing: